 Know Mr. Brown from Mrs. White?
 A smoke ring from a sugar cookie?
-With TONY’s handy smoked-meats glossary, you’ll be talking ’cue like a true barbecue pit master in no time.
+With Time Out New York’s handy smoked-meats glossary and guide to BBQ styles, you’ll be talking ’cue like a true barbecue pit master at the best BBQ restaurants in no time.

 Black and blue

 Red meat that’s charred on the outside and “blue” (or very rare) on the inside